Alan Patten

 hegel book cover

 Patten's recent undergraduate courses include "The Just Society" and "The Ideal of Democracy."
 In both courses, students read a mix of historical and contemporary authors.
-At the graduate level, recent courses include "From Kant to Hegel," "Self-Determination," and "Theories of Distributive Justice."
+At the graduate level, recent courses include "From Kant to Hegel," "Self-Determination," “Hegel and Marx” and "Race, Nation, and Culture."
 Patten has served on numerous PhD committees in the past decade on a range of different topics in both contemporary political philosophy and the history of political thought.

 2003 book cover image